souravmondal01/binary_sentiment_classification_on_IMDB/README.md

      - **Confusion Matrix**

 5. **Visualization**
-   - WordClouds are used to display the most frequent words in positive and negative reviews.
    - Sentiment predictions and their corresponding reviews are visualized in a DataFrame.

 ## Key Steps in the Code